 top of page

-In partnership with the Royal Canadian Geographical Society (RCGS) and Canadian Geographic Magazine, Klahoose Wilderness Resort is proud to host a series of exclusive Ambassador-led journeys that combine cultural immersion, wildlife viewing, and meaningful connections with some of Canada’s most inspiring explorers, photographers, educators, and storytellers.
+In partnership with the Royal Canadian Geographical Society (RCGS) and Canadian Geographic, Klahoose Wilderness Resort proudly hosts a series of exclusive Ambassador-led journeys that bring together cultural immersion, wildlife viewing, and meaningful connections with some of Canada’s most inspiring explorers, photographers, educators, and storytellers.

 Hotel & Lodge Awards selected 2025 (lodge)